Main navigation | Main content

 Synopsis of the 2004 Skit (PDF)

 "Halloween 2003 Skit to Demonstrate SN2 Stereochemistry and E2 Regiochemistry"

-The above file is very large (155 MB), and requires high speed internet access to create video/sound stream.
-It was a production of Prof. Barany's Fall 2003 class, performed on Halloween 2003.
-Sorry about the awkward camera angles and uneven sound quality.
-Before viewing the video (using Quick Time or equivalent), you may want to click below and print out a synopsis that will allow you to follow along (and learn the names of the creative students who wrote and performed this skit).
+This 7-minute production from Professor Barany's Fall 2003 class was performed on Halloween 2003.
+Apologies for the awkward camera angles and uneven sound quality.
+Before viewing the YouTube video, you may want to click below and print out a synopsis that will allow you to follow along (and learn the names of the creative students who wrote and performed this skit).

 Synopsis of the 2003 Skit (PDF)